 This bag isn't specialized enough to disqualify from anything.
 Its synthetic insulation and low price make it particularly suitable for wet conditions and rough activities, respectively.
 Its larger packed size and heavier weight are not ideal for deep backcountry trips or strenuous uphill travel like climbing or mountaineering.
 We think its ideal for novice outdoors people who roughly split their time between actual backpacking and car camping.

-With an MSRP of $89.95, the Trail Pod is one of the most affordable backpacking sleeping bags that we've tried.
+The Trail Pod is one of the most affordable backpacking sleeping bags that we've tried.
 Although it doesn't provide outstanding performance, it is a legit backpacking sleeping bag.
 And considering its price, we think that's an exceptional value.
 This value can even be enhanced if you're able to use one of the '20% off a single item' coupons that REI regularly offers their members, and don't forget you'll rack up dividends for it as well.

 Our favorite backpacking sleeping bag is the Western Mountaineering MegaLite.
 It weighs a pound and half less than the Trail Pod, packs 40% smaller, and supplies superior comfort.
 To enjoy these benefits, however, you have to fork over nearly five times as much money.
 The Trail Pod may not be the best sleeping bag, but it might be the best deal.
 For around $90 you get a real backpacking sleeping bag.
 Sure, you'll have to carry a little more weight, and your pack won't be quite as small, but after a strenuous day backpacking, you'll likely sleep just as well.